cthorey/pdsimage/docs/source/PDS_Extractor.rst

     ldem = BinaryTable('ldem_16')

 If the file is  not already on your computer, the  program is going to ask if you want to download it  on the fly.
-Be carefull with the size of high resolution image though, the download can take a few minutes !
+Be careful with the size of high resolution image though, the download can take a few minutes !

 When creating the object, the class store information contained in the